garylirocks/quickrefs/microsoft-defender-for-cloud.markdown

     - When you enable Microsoft Defender for Servers on an Azure subscription (or a connected AWS account), all of the connected machines are protected by Defender for Servers.
 You can enable Microsoft Defender for Servers at the Log Analytics workspace level, but only servers reporting to that workspace will be protected and billed and those servers won't receive some benefits, such as Microsoft Defender for Endpoint, vulnerability assessment, and just-in-time VM access.

 - You can enabled Defender for Cloud on a subscription automatically by using an Azure policy: `Enable Microsoft Defender for Cloud on your subscription`, which checks whether the VM plan is either set to "Free" or "Standard", see [Defender for Cloud on all subscriptions](https://learn.microsoft.com/en-us/azure/defender-for-cloud/onboard-management-group)
+- Some plans have extension components, which could be turned on or off
+  - Some components are shared by multiple plans
+  - These components will be installed on resources, by assigning a security policy
+  - Example:
+    - Agentless container vulnerability
+    - Agentless discovery for Kubernetes
+    - Agentless scanning for machines (could exclude VMs by tag)
+    - Azure Monitoring Agent for SQL server on machines
+    - Azure Policy for Kubernetes
+    - Defender sensor in Azure
+    - Enable user prompt evidenceassessment
+    - Endpoint protection
+    - File Integrity Monitoring
+    - Guest Configuration agent (preview)
+    - Malware scanning
+    - Permissions Management (CIEM)
+    - Sensitive data discovery (integrates with Purview)
+    - Vulnerability assessment for machines

 ## Roles